Being a relevant part of today’s 21st century business world is no easy task at all.

 At the end of the day you must remember that you are not speaking to any ordinary individual, you are speaking to your boss, so this having been said you should continue to maintain that professional distance and maintain the decorum which is expected of you otherwise you will not be taken seriously.

 11. Make no personal comments at any point in time:

 No matter how flustered you get in the midst of the discussion you should try your very best not to make any personal comments at all, as the manner in which you talk will reflect how you are as an individual.

-Anything that happens in the office should be strictly professional and what happens in the work place should stay in the work place.
+Anything that happens in the office should be strictly professional and what happens in the workplace should stay in the workplace.

 No matter how the person is in reality or how the person chooses to live his or her life should not be any matter of concern for you.
-If you mention anything unsavory you will land yourself in a fair bit of trouble.
+If you mention anything unsavoury you will land yourself in a fair bit of trouble.

 12. Using bad words will land you in a great deal of trouble:

 In addition to not mentioning any personal things you should also abstain from using any parliamentary or abusive language.